Last updated: 6/16/21

-According to the Pennsylvania Department of Health, stopping a pandemic requires using all the tools available.
+According to the Pennsylvania Department of Health, stopping a pandemic requires using all the tools available including getting the COVID-19 Vaccine.
 Vaccines work with your immune system so your body will be ready to fight the virus if you are exposed.
 Other steps, like wearing facial coverings and physical distancing, help reduce your chance of being exposed to the virus or spreading it to others.

 Visit the CMU Vaccine page to learn more.